B.Sc. Economics (Hons.)

 Negative Marking: No

+*Note: MIT-WPU retains the right to make changes to any published schedule.
 (The exact date and time of the online Examination and Personal Interaction will be communicated to the candidate once scheduled.)

 - Interdisciplinary Curriculum : The programme integrates core subjects like economics, finance, and policy with practical, hands-on learning in advanced areas such as Machine Learning and Risk Management.